Student Activities Finance Committee

-The Student Activities Finance Committee (SAFC) is charged with funding events/programs developed by recognized New School student organizations that meet eligibility requirements set forth in the SAFC processes and procedures.
-The goal of the committee is to assist student groups in implementing enriching events for The New School community.
+The Student Activities Finance Committee (SAFC) is charged with funding events and programs developed by recognized New School student organizations that meet the eligibility requirements set forth in the SAFC processes and procedures.
+The goal of the committee is to assist student groups in offering enriching events to the New School community.

-Recognized student organizations may submit funding proposals with an SAFC Budget Request.
-Interested applicants should take time to go over the Committee's policies and procedures.
+Recognized student organizations can submit funding proposals with an SAFC Budget Request.
+Interested applicants should carefully review the committee's policies and procedures.

 SAFC works within the Office of Student Development

-Funding will be an event-specific allocation, made to fund one event.
-However, groups may submit an allocation request for more than one
+Funding is an event-specific allocation, for a single event.
+However, groups can submit an allocation request for more than one

 event during a semester.
 Funds can be used only for the event for which support was requested.

 All allocations are made the week following the deadlines listed above and are not